IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 network configuration information into PvDs and the use of these PvDs.
 Also named PvD-aware node in {{?RFC7556}}.

-Legacy-Visible Explicit PvD:
-: An Explicit PvD that contains information that non-PvD-aware hosts detect and use.
-These PvDs are usable by both legacy and PvD-aware hosts, although PvD-aware hosts can be aware of the identifier and additional information associated with the PvD.

 # Provisioning Domain Identification using Router Advertisements {#ra}

 Explicit PvDs are identified by a PvD ID.
 The PvD ID is a Fully